meteor/meteor/packages/htmljs/README.md

 via other packages, be used to generate DOM (`ui`), be parsed from HTML (`html-tools`), or serve as the backbone of the intermediate representation for a template compiler (`spacebars-compiler`).

+# This document is out of date and will be revised soon.

 ## Syntax